chrisclark/blog/content/pages/projects.md

       <img alt="Django Segments" src="//placehold.it/1440x960/E9F2F9/1B325F?text=Segments">
     </a>
     <p>
-    Django Segments allows you slice and dice your user models into SEGMENTS using arbitrary SQL queries.
-You could use it for targeting marketing offers to certain users, building mailing lists, identifying "good" vs. "bad" customers, or just about anything else you can think of.
+    Slice and dice your users into
+    SEGMENTS using arbitrary SQL queries.
+Use it for targeting marketing offers to certain users, building mailing lists, identifying "good" vs. "bad" customers, feature-flaggin, or just about anything else you can think of.
     </p>
   </div>